 It’s also messy.

 But so much fun!
 I love that we get to eat meals as a family.
 Rather than one of us having to feed Corban before or during dinner, we just give him some food to eat with us.
-We usually try to have it be something we are also eating so that he gets used to eating the same food we have (no short order cooks in this house!).
-Today we had some chicken soup (Eric and I are home sick with cold/flu symptoms) and just took some carrots, beans, and chicken out of the broth for him.
+We usually try to have it be something we are also eating, so that he gets used to eating the same food we have (no short order cooks in this house!).
+Today we had some chicken soup since Eric and I are home sick with cold/flu symptoms, and just took some carrots, beans, and chicken out of the broth for him.
 He loved picking up the pieces to eat.

-I don’t have a problem with feeding babies purees, but for us, baby led weaning is a lot easier and more fun.
+I don’t have a problem with feeding babies purees, but for us right now, baby led weaning is a lot easier and more fun.

 Just a warning, blueberries are a huge mess though!
 Wish I’d gotten these photos before Halloween.
 Here’s the cleanest I could get him with a dish rag, doesn’t he look like a little zombie?